anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-21-Extreme-Gradient-Boosting-with-XGBoost-Part-3.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.1.2-Tuning-the-number-of-boosting-rounds">3.1.2 Tuning the number of boosting rounds<a class="anchor-link" href="#3.1.2-Tuning-the-number-of-boosting-rounds"> </a></h4><p>Let's start with parameter tuning by seeing how the number of boosting rounds (number of trees you build) impacts the out-of-sample performance of your XGBoost model.
+<h4 id="Tuning-the-number-of-boosting-rounds">Tuning the number of boosting rounds<a class="anchor-link" href="#Tuning-the-number-of-boosting-rounds"> </a></h4><p>Let's start with parameter tuning by seeing how the number of boosting rounds (number of trees you build) impacts the out-of-sample performance of your XGBoost model.
 You'll use <strong>xgb.cv()</strong> inside a for loop and build one model per num_boost_round parameter.</p>
 <p>Here, you'll continue working with the Ames housing dataset.
 The features are available in the array X, and the target vector is contained in y.</p>
 <ul>
 <li>Instructions: <ul>